University Center of the Mountains

 The UCM service area is the Kentucky River Area Development District (KRADD) which serves the following eight counties: Perry, Breathitt, Knott, Letcher, Lee, Leslie, Owsley and Wolfe.

-Since the UCM opened its doors in fall 2004, through the collaborative efforts of its partnering four-year institutions and the community college system, as of December 2015, 1000+ degrees (bachelor's and/or master's) have been awarded to eastern Kentuckians.
+Since the UCM opened its doors in fall 2004, through the collaborative efforts of its partnering four-year institutions and the community college system, as of December 2017, 1,259+ degrees (bachelor’s and/or master’s) have been earned by eastern Kentuckians working through the UCM partners and student resources.
+In fall 2005, the UCM had 5 partners, 15 bachelor’s degrees and 1 master’s degree; today, the UCM has 11 partners and features 38 bachelor’s degrees, 35 master’s degrees and 7 doctoral degrees.

 The UCM provides increased access to bachelor's and master's level degree attainments for both traditional and non-traditional students by overcoming several of the challenges (geographic and financial access) that have previously made it difficult for Eastern Kentuckians to earn a post-secondary education by bringing select bachelor's and master's degree programs closer to home.
 In addition, the UCM partnership provides efficient use of financial resources and human resources (while also avoiding duplication of services) during increasingly difficult economic times because of the shared use of administrative/staff resources and shared classroom, meeting, and office space provided within the UCM facility on the Hazard HWY 15 South campus of HCTC.